-- Preliminary RTO and Zonal Peak Load Forecasts

-- LDAs modeled in the Base Residual Auction
+- Preliminary RTO and Zonal Peak Load Forecasts - LDAs modeled in the Base Residual Auction

-- Short Term Resource Procurement Target (prior to 2018/2019 Delivery Year)

-- Installed Reserve Margin (IRM)

-- Pool-wide Average EFORd

-- Forecast Pool Requirement (FPR) - Demand Resource (DR) Factor (prior to 2018/2019 Delivery Year) - Reliability Requirements of the PJM Region and each modeled LDA - Variable Resource Requirement (VRR) Curves of the PJM Region and each modeled LDA without FRR Entity adjustments.
-Adjusted VRR Curves with FRR Entity adjustments will be posted after FRR Capacity Plans are approved. - CETO and CETL values for each modeled LDA - Limited Resource Constraints and Sub-Annual Resource Constraints for the PJM Region and each modeled LDA (for the 2017/2018 Delivery Year and for FRR only for 2018/2019 Delivery Year) - Base Capacity Demand Resource Constraint and Base Capacity Resource Constraint for the PJM Region and each modeled LDA (for the 2018/2019 and 2019/2020 Delivery Years) - All applicable Capacity Import Limits - Transmission Upgrades projected to be in service for the Delivery Year - · Bidding window schedule for the Base Residual Auction - Cost of New Entry (CONE) for the PJM Region and each modeled LDA - Net Energy and Ancillary Services Revenue Offset of the PJM Region and each modeled LDA - Net Cost of New Entry (Net CONE) for the PJM Region and each modeled LDA - Auction Credit Rate - The amount(s) of unforced capacity to be procured by PJM and the buy bid price(s) due to increase in Reliability Requirement or the amount(s) to be released from the commitment and the sell offer price(s) due to a reduction in Reliability Requirement will be posted one month prior to the First, Second, or Third Incremental Auctions.
+- Installed Reserve Margin (IRM) - Pool-wide Average EFORd - Forecast Pool Requirement (FPR) - Reliability Requirements of the PJM Region and each modeled LDA - Variable Resource Requirement (VRR) Curves of the PJM Region and each modeled LDA without FRR Entity adjustments.
+Adjusted VRR Curves with FRR Entity adjustments will be posted after FRR Capacity Plans are approved. - CETO and CETL values for each modeled LDA - Transmission Upgrades projected to be in service for the Delivery Year - Bidding window schedule for the Base Residual Auction - Cost of New Entry (CONE) for the PJM Region and each modeled LDA - Net Energy and Ancillary Services Revenue Offset of the PJM Region and each modeled LDA - Net Cost of New Entry (Net CONE) for the PJM Region and each modeled LDA - Auction Credit Rate - The amount(s) of unforced capacity to be procured by PJM and the buy bid price(s) due to increase in Reliability Requirement or the amount(s) to be released from the commitment and the sell offer price(s) due to a reduction in Reliability Requirement will be posted one month prior to the First, Second, or Third Incremental Auctions.
 The changes in the CETL values and the amount of unforced capacity to be procured for each LDA will be posted one month prior to an Incremental Auction.